-Applications are open for the Johns Hopkins Healthcare Design Competition 2019.
+Applications for the Johns Hopkins Healthcare Design Competition 2020 are now open.
 The competition is open to all student-led teams from around the world that have designed health-related solutions.
 The solutions could be medical devices, surgical tools, diagnostic devices, drug delivery devices, health IT solutions, mHealth solutions, global health innovations.

 - Designs of Solutions for Advanced Health Systems

 - Healthcare Apps/Information Technology Design

 - Project must be focused on a healthcare application

 - Innovations for both high-resource settings and global health applications are eligible